Regulatory actions for June 20, 2025

 June 20, 2025

-Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Aventamed, Expanding Innovations, Happy Health, Levita, Zilia.
+Regulatory snapshots, including global drug submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Bioaegis, Diagonal, Medicovestor, Moleculin, Senti.

 Briefs